lifadz/lifadz/README.md

 I'm **Fadzli Muhammad**,
 an **Informatics Student** at University of Bengkulu, currently learning and growing in **Networking & CyberSecurity**.

-I like learning how networks run and how to keep them secure.
+I like learning how systems and networks work, as well as how to secure them.

 > Still learning.
 Always securing.